 Recommended Resources

-The not-for-profit organization offers support for other not-for-profit organizations through technology, information, products, resources, and programs, particularly within Australia, New Zealand, and throughout South East Asia.
-Its history, case studies, volunteer opportunities, and memberships are put forth, along with a list of software, hardware, and other products and businesses, various directories, a calendar of events, recorded webinars, and research projects.
+The not-for-profit organization supports other organizations through technology, information, products, resources, and programs, particularly within Australia, New Zealand, and South East Asia.
+Powered by Infoxchange, membership is free.
+Its history, case studies, volunteer opportunities, and memberships are put forth, along with a list of software, hardware, other products and businesses, various directories, a calendar of events, recorded webinars, and research projects.

 https://www.connectingup.org/

 Formed in 2002, the cruise line is based in the Marshall Islands, in Micronesia, from where it offers cruise packages to more than four hundred ports across Europe, Asia, Africa, Australia, New Zealand, the Americas, and destinations in the South Pacific.
 Its offers are highlighted, including each of its ships.
-An overview of its excursion packages, beverage and wine packages, and other details are included.
+It includes an overview of its excursion packages, beverage and wine packages, and other details.
+Cruises may be planned, compared, and booked online.

 https://www.oceaniacruises.com/

-St.George Bank offers low rate, rewards, no annual fee and balance transfers credit cards to Australian customers.
+A division of Westpac Banking Corporation, St.George Bank offers low rates, rewards, no annual fee, and balance transfer credit cards to Australian customers.
 The credit card comparison table contains all the information required to find the right credit card.
+It includes a selector tool that uses information about what a potential client is looking for to help them determine the best credit card to apply for.
+Its top offers are highlighted, although all offers may be viewed and compared.

 https://www.stgeorge.com.au/personal/credit-cards